shukri74/fun-time/README.md

 Under your list of results, there is a section which shows other recommended titles.

+## Technologies used in this Application

+HTML5

+Bootstrap 4

+jQuery

+Two different API's (freetogame.com and rawg.io)

 ### Desktop View screenshort:

 ![Desktop View](assets/images/desktop-view.png)